Montane Minimus Lite running jacket review

 What features does the Montane Minimus Lite have?

-Of those features, the hood is a particular highlight, with a volume adjuster at the rear and two toggles on the collar.
+Of the main features of the Minimus Lite, the hood is a particular highlight, with a volume adjuster at the rear and two toggles on the collar.

 There are further adjustment points on each side of the waist, allowing you to cinch it in and keep the elements out.